-Pump In Style is ideal because there are fewer parts to clean and assemble than some of the other pumps on the market.
+- The Medela Pump in Style with MaxFlow is ideal because there are fewer parts to clean and assemble than some of the other pumps on the market.
 It is even adaptable to use with other mainstream bottles so that you can use more than just the set that comes with the kit.
 However, there are some concerns about condensation build up in the tubing after a few uses.
 It is not as easy to clean out and it is ideal to replace the tubing at an affordable cost.

-S2 is a closed system pump.
-This prevents milk from backflowing into the tubing that can lead to bacteria.
+- The Spectra S2 is a closed system pump.
+This prevents milk from back flowing into the tubing that can lead to bacteria.
 Other great features are a night light for those who are nighttime pumpers and an auto-timer to keep them on schedule.
 The flanges connect with wide-mouth bottles, so that may limit the types of bottles that can be used to store breastmilk.

 Ease of Use Category Winner: Tie

-In this case, the Spectra vs Medela ends in a tie!
+In this case of the Spectra breast pump vs Medela breast pump, we are calling it a tie!
 Both pumps are easy to use.
 The types of bottles versus the backflow protection from bacteria are comparisons that the individual can decide for themselves.

-Breastfeeding is free, so purchasing a breast pump is an investment to support nursing mothers.
-Sometimes insurance can help with the cost of a breast pump while many just purchase it out of pocket.
+A breast pump can be a big investment for new parents, so finding a pump that fits their needs is important.
 The value of the pump comes from all of the categories mentioned above as well as the warranty for the pump and parts.

-As of August 2020, the Pump In Style sells for $199.99.
+- The Pump In Style sells for $199.99.
 This includes everything in the stylish bag from the tubing and flanges to the battery pack (batteries not included).
 The Pump In Style has a one-year warranty for the motor and a 90-day warranty for the pump parts.
 While Medela does offer breast pumps to rent, the Pump In Style is not an option.
-Check it out here!

-As of August 2020, the S2 sells for $159.
+- The Spectra S2 sells for $172.
 This includes the pump and the needed accessories.
 The bundle kit with cooler bag, ice packs, and other accessories cost $195.
 The S2 has a two-year warranty for the pump and a 90-day warranty on the accessories.
-Check it out here!

 I hope this article helps you choose the model that is right for you mama.
 If you have any questions feel free to leave one in the comments below.